![]() |

 The eye has photoreceptor cells, called cones, which

 we divide into three types.
-S-Cones are

-sensitive to short-wavelength light ("blue").
+sensitive to

 Cone Sensitivity